The term ‘superfood’ is a type of food that contains a high amount of nutrients.

-We all want to keep our eyes as healthy as possible.
-All the antioxidants in these superfoods can help us.
+We all want to keep our eyes as healthy as possible and all the antioxidants in these superfoods can help us.

-This is probably one of the most common foods for vision, and what many people think about when they consider eating healthier to improve their eye health.
-The reason is because carrots contain a very high volume of beta-carotene, which is an excellent source of vitamin A.
+This is probably one of the most common foods for vision because carrots contain a very high volume of beta-carotene, which is an excellent source of vitamin A.

-With enough vitamin A in your system, you are able to protect the cells in your eyes, improve the health of your cornea, and might even prevent night blindness.
-They also contain other nutrients like potassium.
+With enough vitamin A in your system, you are able to protect the cells in your eyes, improve the health of your cornea, and help prevent night blindness.

 3. Chia Seeds